 Sunday Mostly sunny.
-Winds E 15 to 20 km/h increasing to 20 to 30 km/h in the morning then becoming E/SE and light in the late evening.
-Daytime maximum temperatures 28 to 33.
+Winds E/SE 15 to 20 km/h becoming light in the evening.
+Daytime maximum temperatures 30 to 35.

-Monday Sunny.
-Patchy fog north of Weipa in the early morning.
-Light winds becoming E/SE 15 to 20 km/h in the morning then becoming light in the evening.
+Monday Mostly sunny.
+Light winds becoming NE/SE 15 to 20 km/h in the early afternoon then becoming light in the evening.

-Wednesday Mostly sunny.
-Light winds becoming E 15 to 20 km/h during the day then becoming light during the evening.
+Tuesday Mostly sunny.
+Light winds becoming E/NE 15 to 20 km/h during the morning.

 Peninsula Weather Forecasts